 This program is a joint initiative of Carleton University’s Paul Menton Centre for Students with Disabilities and Algonquin College’s Centre for Accessible Learning, in collaboration with the Public and Catholic School boards of Ottawa-Carleton, Upper Canada, and Renfrew County.

 The program provides prospective students with an orientation to the post-secondary environment with a focus on specific resources available for students with Learning Disabilities or Attention Deficit Hyperactivity Disorder.
-The next Make the CUT session will be held November 15, 2017, at Carleton University.
+The next Make the CUT session will be held May 2, 2018, at Algonquin College.